VividCortex/grafana-datasource/README.md

 ![variables in the query editor](https://user-images.githubusercontent.com/1069378/52145867-f9124f80-2640-11e9-920e-5ed3e314bf13.png)

-Variables, with VividCortex as the datasource, will use the `query` field to match with metric names (e.g. `mysql.` will match with mysql metrics).
+Variables, with SolarWinds DPM as the datasource, will use the `query` field to match with metric names (e.g. `mysql.` will match with mysql metrics).
 Alternatively, you can use the special string `$hosts` and get host names as possible values.